solidrock-technology/docs/docs/guide/events.md

 Alongside all the standard order receipt information (such as a summary of the order tickets and extras purchased and total amounts paid or due) you can use this field to provide some custom information from you the event organiser.

 ::: tip
-This could be a thank you message or links to your social media and website for more information.
+This could be a thank-you message or links to your social media and website for more information.
 :::

 ### Receipt Email Card Payment Text